AirWalk-Digital/terraform-aws-codebuild-deploy-tf/README.md

 ## Description

-This Teraform module sets up a CodeBuild/CodePipeline project that deploys Teraform.
+This AWS Teraform module sets up a CodeBuild/CodePipeline project that deploys a Terraform project from GitHub.

+Just configure the variables with the github settings and an OAuth token giving it permissions to access the code.
+You can also configure the required permissions that the CodeBuild/Pipeline roles require as you wish.

+The `buildspec.yml` file in the source project can be used to match environment variables you set in this project (see Usage).

 ## Requirements

-* Terraform 0.12.x
+* Terraform 0.12.x (Although this project is written in Terraform 0.12, the pipeline it deploys can be used to deploy using ANY version of Terraform)
+* A github Oauth token stored in AWS SSM Parameter Store
+* A terraform project with an AWS CodeBuild `buildspec.yml` file in the root directory

 ## Usage